LeoMaurice/LeoMaurice/README.md

+I migrated my reporitories on [codeberg](https://codeberg.org/leopold-maurice) and will add current development there.

 # 🐈 About Me :
 🧑‍💼 Statistician and data scientist at Dares, Statistics department of the French Labour Ministery.
 Working on labour conditions impacts on health using the *Conditions de Travail* survey and *SNDS* data (Medical consumption administrative data from French Social Security).